ThreeMammals/Ocelot/docs/features/authentication.rst

         }
     }

-In this example, the schemes "**ApiKey**" and "**Bearer**" represent the keys with which this provider has been registered.
+In this example, the schemes "**ApiKey**" and "**Bearer**" represent the keys with which these providers have been registered.
 We then map these schemes to a Route in the configuration, as shown below

 .. code-block:: json